 Romans 5:8-9 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.”

-It is the Blood of Jesus Christ, our Passover Lamb, which justifies us before God and saves us from the coming wrath of God upon all sin.
+It is the Blood of Jesus Christ, our Passover Lamb, that justifies us before God and saves us from the coming wrath of God upon all sin.

-Whatever it is that you have done in your life that has caused you and others pain and suffering, all of these things are covered by the Blood of Jesus Christ.
-There is no sin, no terrible and vile act which we have done, that Jesus cannot remove it by His precious blood.
+Whatever it is you have done in your life that has caused you and others pain and suffering, all of these things are covered by the Blood of Jesus Christ.
+There is no sin, no terrible and vile act we have done, that Jesus cannot remove it by His precious blood.
 Jesus’ blood is the ultimate stain remover.
-Though we may sometimes feel completely unworthy of the love that the Lord has given to us; it was for this purpose that He died—to remove our sins, forever.
+Though we may sometimes feel completely unworthy of the love the Lord has given us, it was for this purpose why He died—to remove our sins forever.

-The blood of Jesus’ sacrifice does not simply cover-up our sins: It completely removes them as if they never existed.
+The blood of Jesus’ sacrifice does not simply cover up our sins; it completely removes them as if they never existed.
 The requirement for admission into heaven is perfection.
-When a person believes that Jesus died for his sins and receives the forgiveness that He offers by His sacrifice, the blood that He shed while on the cross, wipes away all our sins and makes us as if we had never sinned.
-From the moment of our confession of faith in Jesus, and the acceptance of His death for our sins; we are made perfect in the sight of God.
+When a person believes that Jesus died for his sins and receives the forgiveness He offers by His sacrifice, the blood He shed while on the cross wipes away all our sins and makes us as if we had never sinned.
+From the moment of our confession of faith in Jesus and the acceptance of His death for our sins, we are made perfect in the sight of God.

 Colossians 2:13-14 And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses, having wiped out the handwriting of requirements that was against us, which was contrary to us.
 And He has taken it out of the way, having nailed it to the cross.